 Duration matters more than heat level.

-Most healthy adults should limit steam sessions24 to 10–15 minutes.
+Most healthy adults should limit steam sessions to 10–15 minutes.

 Safe Timing Rules